WhatsApp for Logistics & Delivery: Automate Tracking, Alerts & Driver Coordination in 2026

 Modernise Your Logistics Communication with WhatsApp

-ChatDaddy helps logistics companies automate tracking notifications, handle exceptions faster, and coordinate drivers — all on WhatsApp Business API.
-Reduce support calls and improve customer satisfaction.
+ChatDaddy helps logistics companies automate tracking notifications, handle exceptions faster, coordinate drivers, and manage warehouses — all on WhatsApp Business API.
+Reduce support calls by 40–60% and improve customer satisfaction.
+Trusted by 23,500+ businesses.

 How do I integrate WhatsApp with my logistics management system?